tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 </nav>
 ```

-Open the DevTools and view the page in responsive mode and test clicking on the hamburber menu, it should open:
+Open the DevTools and view the page in responsive mode and try clicking on the hamburger menu:

 ![Responsive Nav](/images/installation-nav.png)